CeciliaSwe/portfolio-2nd/README.md

 ### User stories testing

+ALl user stories and site functionality was tested.
+Full testing matrix can be found [here](miscellaneous/testing_matrix_portfolio-2nd.xlsx)

 ![User stories](assets/images/testcases-printscreen-portfolio-2nd.png)
-1. As a new user, I want to easily understand the main purpose of the site. - TC02
+1. As a user, I want to easily understand the main purpose of the site. - TC02
-2. As a new user, I want to the game to be self explanatory – TC02, TC03
+2. As a user, I want to the game to be self explanatory – TC02, TC03
-3. As a new user, I want to be able to start a game when I am ready. – TC02
+3. As a user, I want to be able to start a game when I am ready. – TC03
-4. As a new user, I want to know whether my guess was successful or not. – TC07, TC08, TC09
+4. As a user, I want to know whether my guess was successful or not. – TC07, TC08, TC09
-5. As a new user, I want to see my scores increase as I answer correctly. - TC08
+5. As a user, I want to see my scores increase as I answer correctly. - TC08
-6. As a new user, I want to know when the game is over – TC11, TC12
+6. As a user, I want to know when the game is over – TC11, TC12
-7. As a new user, I want a way to start a new game when the current game has ended. – TC11, TC12
+7. As a user, I want a way to start a new game when the current game has ended. – TC11, TC12
+8. As a user, I want to improve my previous score. - TC11, TC12

 ### Further Testing

 The site was testes to to ensure consistency across browsers and screen sizen.
 Full testing matrix can be found [here](miscellaneous/testing_matrix_portfolio-2nd.xlsx)

-Noted issues
+### Noted bugs

 On mobile and tablet devices (not in Chrome Developer Tools), the following was noted:
 * Category and strike boxes appears off center on <320 px screens.